New Full-Review Memos

 Clinical Research Forum: IRB Best Practices for Common Problems

 This presentation was given on March 28, 2013, by HSPP staff in collaboration with clinical research associates about the types of incidents/deviations most frequently reported to the IRB, and suggestions for preventing problems and improving practices.

-Information sheets provide background information and technical assistance to investigators and staff as they conduct research at Children's.
+Information sheets provide background information and technical assistance to investigators and staff as they conduct research at Seattle Children's.